 - Semi-Finalist in the Tucson Festival of Books Literary Awards Competition.

-Author of forthcoming historical memoir VACCINES & BAYONETS: Fighting Smallpox in Africa amid Tribalism, Terror and the Cold War.
+Author of the historical memoir, VACCINES & BAYONETS: Fighting Smallpox in Africa amid Tribalism, Terror and the Cold War.

-Right here.
-You can glimpse the humor and horror of a true story that few have ever heard as you explore the pages of this website.
+Here in this website you can glimpse the humor and horror of a true story that few have ever heard as you explore these pages.
 And you may discover that VACCINES & BAYONETS reverberates in today’s news.
-Read excerpts.
-Read my articles.
+READ EXCERPTS.
+READ MY ARTICLES.

-Be the first to know of progress toward publication of Vaccines & Bayonets: Fighting Smallpox in Africa amid Tribalism, Terror and the Cold War.
-Stay connected.
+SIGN UP – Be the first to get the news!!
+Vaccines & Bayonets: Fighting Smallpox in Africa amid Tribalism, Terror and the Cold War.